 Criterion Article 20 (1) Verification Report 2 Requirements for the external Verification Method: Legal (Legal opinion) / Due Diligence legal opinion The Irish legal opinion is provided by a qualified lawyer.
 Arthur Cox LLP is an Irish law firm with well known expertise in the securitisation field.
 Copies of the Legal Opinion may be made available to any third-party verification agent including SVI and any relevant competent supervisory authority under the Irish Securitisation Regulations for information purposes only.
+The exception from the requirement to provide a legal opinion (repeat issuances in standalone securitisation structure or master trusts that use the same legal mechanism for the transfer, including instances in which the legal framework is the same) would apply to the Transaction, but is not used for the Transaction.

-Criterion Article 20 (2) Verification Report 3 Specification of increased claw- Verification Method: Legal (Legal opinion) back risks : Are there any provisions in the respective national insolvency law, which could render the transfer voidable?
-We understand that the COMI of the Originator, Pepper, the Interim Seller and Eclipse Purchaser DAC is in Ireland.
+Criterion Article 20 (2) Verification Report 3 Specification of severe claw- Verification Method: Legal (Legal opinion, Mortgage Sale Agreement, Portfolio Sale Agreement) back provisions : Are there any provisions in the respective We understand that the COMI of the Originator, Pepper, the Interim Seller and Eclipse Purchaser DAC is in Ireland. national insolvency law, which could allow the insolvency administrator to invalidate the transfer of the underlying exposures?
 SVI has obtained confirmation from legal counsel that there are no "severe clawback provisions" under Irish insolvency laws, i.e. (a) provisions which allow the liquidator of the respective seller to invalidate the sale of the underlying exposures solely on the basis that it was concluded within a certain period before the declaration of the relevant seller's insolvency and (b) provisions where the relevant purchaser can only prevent the invalidation referred to in point (a) if it can prove that it was not aware of the insolvency of the respective seller at the time of sale (see Article 20(1) and (2) of the EU Securitisation Regulation).
 Irish insolvency law would provide for clawback in the cases of preferences and transactions at an undervalue only.
 Furthermore, it would require the insolvency officer to prove that this is the case.
 The Issuer must demonstrate that it was not aware of the Seller's insolvency.
-Each of the Seller and the Interim Purchaser represents and warrants in Clause 10.1 (d) of the Mortgage Sale Agreement and in Clause 7.1 (c) of the Portfolio Sale Agreement, respectively, as of the Closing Date that no Insolvency Event has occurred.
-In addition, it is a condition precedent for the sale of the Loans and Related Security on the Closing Date that (i) the Seller delivers to the Issuer a Solvency Certificate (see Clause 2.1 (h) of the Mortgage Sale Agreement) and (ii) the Interim Purchaser delivers a Solvency Certificate to the Seller (see Clause 2.1 (a) (iv) of the Portfolio Sale Agreement).
+Each of the Seller and the Interim Purchaser represents and warrants in Clause 10.1 (d) of the MSA and in Clause 7.1 (c) of the PSA, respectively, as of the Closing Date that no Insolvency Event has occurred.
+In addition, it is a condition precedent for the sale of the Loans and Related Security on the Closing Date that (i) the Seller delivers to the Issuer a Solvency Certificate (see Clause 2.1 (h) of the MSA) and(ii) the Interim Purchaser delivers a Solvency Certificate to the Seller (see Clause 2.1 (a) (iv) of the PSA).
 The Seller's representation and warranty as to its solvency as well as the receipt of the Seller's Solvency Certificate may be used by the Issuer to demonstrate its non-knowledge.